- Administrative Services Home

 - Grant Process

 Requesting the Purchase of Items from a Vendor

 To request the purchase of items, a Requisition Request Form must be completed and submitted.
 Relevant backup documentation should always be included, whenever possible (except when establishing Open Purchase orders -- see below).
 Requisitions are specific to one vendor -- multiple vendors will require multiple Requisition forms.
-When completing a Requisition, please only use the LPC version provided here.
-Signature approval is always required up to your Vice President (or President) level.
-For instructions on ordering items through Amazon or Office Depot, see below.
+When completing a Requisition, only the LPC version will be accepted.
+Requests under $5,000 require Dean approval.
+Requests of $5,000 or more require Vice President approval.

 How to Request the Purchase of Items from a Vendor

-- Contact the vendor to request a quote of all requested items.
+- Contact the vendor to request a quote of all items needed.
 Quotes should include item numbers, item descriptions, quantities, unit pricing, extended pricing, and any relevant fees (tax, shipping, etc.) whenever possible.

 Additionally, Open Purchase Orders can be established in cases where you may only make one purchase to the vendor, but a quote cannot be provided (though you are still encouraged to request a quote from the vendor).
 For example, if your department needs to pay for a subscription service every year that usually costs $300, but the vendor has not provided you a quote, you can still establish an Open Purchase Order with the vendor, which you can then use to pay against the invoice you receive later on.
 This process is preferred over direct-payment through a Disbursement Request Form.

-Form to use: Requisition Request Form (Open PO Version)
+Form to use: Requisition Request Form (select "Open PO")